A Grenfell DNA Project has been launched in August 2015 which we

 At present these family branches cannot be connected through traditional

-not all, people carrying the Grenfell name are descended from these
+not all, people carrying the Grenfell name are descended from families

-families in the far west of Cornwall.
-A DNA project would help to
+in the far west of Cornwall.
+The DNA project will help to establish